SikZone/RedditBot/README.md

 =========
  This bot has been modified to stalk a user and post a custom comment in every post they make.
+ Just modify the first three variables in https://github.com/SikZone/RedditBot/blob/master/Part2/reply_post.py